Doxuno

 GOODS

-Seller agrees to sell, transfer, and deliver to Buyer, and Buyer agrees to purchase and accept from Seller, the following goods ("Goods"):
+Seller agrees to sell, transfer, and deliver to Buyer, and Buyer agrees to purchase and accept from Seller, the following goods (the "Goods"):

-Description: Model X-200 Industrial Air Compressors, 50HP, 175 PSI maximum pressure, horizontal tank mount, with standard accessories kit including pressure regulator, safety valve, and drain valve.
+Description: Model X-200 Industrial Air Compressors, 50HP, 175 PSI maximum pressure, horizontal tank mount, with standard accessories kit (pressure regulator, safety valve, drain valve).
 Units are new, factory-sealed, with manufacturer serial numbers.

 Quantity: 25 units